HilarySHayes/Capstone2/README.md

   </tr>
 </table>

- In order to use this information, and to make it possible to identify shorter or longer activities, I split the activity into 5 minute segements and created a rolling window of time series characteristics that I then used as features for learning mode.
+ In order to use this information, and to make it possible to identify shorter or longer activities, I split the activity into 5 minute segments and created a rolling window of time series characteristics that I then used as features for learning mode.
 The features I created over the window are:

 1. average, std deviation, and max of distance travelled
 2. average, std deviation, and max speed
 3. average, std deviation, and max change in altitude
 4. month of year

-I then applied a random forest classifier to preict travel mode based on a windowed 5 minute segement of strava data.
+I then applied a random forest classifier to predict travel mode based on windowed 5 minute segments of Strava data.
 Using a grid search I found an effective classifier and the remaining results in this paper refer to that model.
 Below is the confusion matrix for this model:

 <div style="text-align:center"><img src="./images/model_confusion_matrix.png" width="400"/></div>